nkutechnologies/PDF-Chatbot-With-Angular/README.md

 ```bash
 ng serve
 ```
-Visit the provided URL (usually http://localhost:4200) in your web browser to access the PDF ChatBot application.
+Visit the provided URL (Http://localhost:4200/chat) in your web browser to access the PDF ChatBot application.

 ### Deployed URL
 Check out the live version of the app deployed on [Streamlit Cloud at [https://PDF-Bot.com.](https://streammlit-5n3cgfgflpm6gxlyyhzyzz.streamlit.app/)